Understanding Ashwagandha: from Ancient Ayurvedic Medicine to Modern Health & Wellness

 Other widespread uses for ashwagandha in liquid and topical treatments include:

 Impressively, this list is by no means comprehensive.
-Every part of this herb has health-boosting effects – the leaves, stems and the roots.
+Every part of this herb has demonstrated health-boosting effects in one setting or another – the leaves, stems and the roots.
 While most applications of ashwagandha are as an orally-taken tonic, the skin-related conditions are often treated with a paste that includes the herb’s leaves or powdered roots.

 Okay, so it sounds like a miracle drug; we get it.
 But how does it work?
 What’s the evidence?